ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 activates, allowing it to read and write to internal storage and send other messages or create contracts in turn.

-Note that "contracts" in Ethereum should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Ethereum execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own ether balance and their own key/value store to keep track of persistent variables.
+Note that "contracts" in Cloiinkcoin should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Cloiinkcoin execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own Cloiink balance and their own key/value store to keep track of persistent variables.

 ### Messages and Transactions {#messages-and-transactions}

-The term "transaction" is used in Ethereum to refer to the signed data package that stores a message to be sent from an externally owned account.
+The term "transaction" is used in Cloiinkcoin to refer to the signed data package that stores a message to be sent from an externally owned account.
 Transactions contain:

 - The recipient of the message
 - A signature identifying the sender
-- The amount of ether to transfer from the sender to the recipient
+- The amount of Cloiink to transfer from the sender to the recipient
 - An optional data field
 - A `STARTGAS` value, representing the maximum number of computational steps the transaction execution is allowed to take